Visitor Services and Information

 11. Visitors must be self sufficient and provide everything they need including your own water, food, fuel etc. They must also remove all their rubbish.

 12. There are three camp grounds on the reserve – Babbler, Bellbird and Sitella.
 These are equipped with long drop toilets.
 We DO NOT take bookings for camp sites and we DO NOT ALLOW generators.

 13. There is an extremely well equipped Visitor Centre at the homestead area where visitors may self register and obtain maps, bird lists, walk brochures, etc. about facilities on the reserve.

-14. It is advisable for visitors to adhere to the marked walking trails on the reserve and exercise extreme caution if they venture away from marked trails, as it is very easy to become lost in the Australian mallee scrub.
+14. It is advisable for visitors to adhere to the marked walking trails on the reserve and exercise extreme caution if you venture away from marked trails, as it is very easy to become lost in the Australian

 16. Whenever possible visitors will be greeted by resident Rangers who will be only too willing to assist by answering questions etc.

 17. All visitors need to be aware that summer conditions in Gluepot can be extremely hot (temperatures can reach 40°C) and you must take precautions against heat stroke—carry plenty of water, wear proper

 18. All visitors need to be aware that the Riverland area is a fruit fly exclusion zone.
 Travel restrictions apply to some fruit, vegetables and plant products.
 Please check https://fruitfly.sa.gov.au/travellingrestrictions for up-to-date information.
 SA residents note that as of July 2021 the ‘bring a receipt’ rule is no longer recognised.

 19. Gluepot email is firstname.lastname@example.org and Rangers (if at the homestead) may be reached on (08) 8892 8600.